 This could be a broader conversation with more people, a conversation with your manager, or writing a short email, report, or proposal.

-Or it could be that you and your conversational partner schedule another slightly more formal conversation to discuss things in more depth and decide on appropriate action.
+Or you and your conversational partner could schedule another slightly more formal conversation to discuss things in more depth and decide on appropriate action.

 The key is to follow up in some way.